simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 I'm using a Virtualbox VM created using Vagrant that provisions a single large node designed to support multiple instances of DataStax Enterprise.
 The repo for that can be found here: https://github.com/simonambridge/vagrant-DSE-multi-instance

->This Vagrant build is based on Joel Jacobson's great multi-node vagrant build that cerates a three node cluster with an opscentre VM.
-You'll find it described here: https://github.com/joeljacobson/vagrant-ansible-cassandra
+>This Vagrant build is based upon Joel Jacobson's original vagrant build that creates a three node cluster with an opscentre VM.
+You'll find it described here: https://github.com/joeljacobson/vagrant-ansible-cassandra (here we'll create a single node with multiple installs of DSE)

 Whatever you're using, start your VM or environment and move on to the next section for configuration details.